How does one even operate with so many emails unread?

 My friend Broome posted the xkcd cartoon above on his Facebook page.
 He explained that his astonishingly patient wife is “the only one who believes me when I say I experience certain things, people and places differently, like this great restaurant that always serves me uneatable food,…or haunted computers…or…”

 I totally relate.
-At work, I’ve have my computer switched out more often than anyone.
-I used to believe that I had some sort of electromagnetism than wore down the functionality of electronic devices.
+At work, I have my computer switched out more often than anyone.
+I used to believe that I had some sort of electromagnetism that wore down the functionality of electronic devices.

-I got an Android tablet from work a couple years ago, but in a few months, it stopped working.
+I got an Android tablet from work a few years ago, but in a few months, it stopped working.
 I bought another one, and it lasted just as long before refusing to charge.
-My current Amazon Fire Continue reading “Haunted computers”
+My current Amazon Fire is operable so far, knock my forehead.

 I find it online banking so much easier than the paper version.